danbev/learning-openssl/notes/fips.md

 ```
 If we remove this line (setting the value to zero is not enough) then if we
 call OSSL_PROVIDER_name(EVP_MD_provider(sha256))) it will show the `default`
-provider instread of `fips`.
+provider instead of `fips`.
 But that alone will not cause
 `EVP_default_properties_is_fips_enabled()` to return true.
 To have it return
 true we would also need to set `default_properties = fips=yes` in the
 configuration file.

 #### FIPS 3.0 in Node.js